16 Types of Fishes With Big Lips

 Plectorhinchus pica also known as painted sweetlips, dotted sweetlips, magpie sweetlips, or spotted sweetlips belong to the subfamily Plectorhinchinae.
 The fish species is native to coral reefs of the Indian Ocean and the western Pacific Ocean.
 They are mostly seen in the lagoon and seaward reefs where adults mostly hide inside caves or underneath coral heads.
 Plectorhinchus pica was first formally described as s Diagramma pica in 1828 by the French zoologist George Cuvier.

-Talking about the appearance, they have a dark brown to blackish dorsal fin along with black spots and a central longitudinal grey stripe on the body.
+Talking about appearance, they have a dark brown to blackish dorsal fin along with black spots and a central longitudinal grey stripe on the body.
 It can grow upto a length to 84 cm (33 in) in length and is seen in the waters of the Socotra, Seychelles, the Comoros Islands, Madagascar, and Mauritius east into the Pacific Ocean to the Society Islands.

 Also Read: 10 Most Amazing Aquatic Animals In The World